+91 92 58 700 600 info@neodermatologist.com

 Introduction

-What Is Ringworm and What Cures It?
+What Is Ringworm and Is It Curable?

-anti-fungal treatment, including topical creams and, in some cases, oral medications.
+The most reliable cure is a combination of anti-fungal treatment, including topical creams and, in some cases, oral medications.
 However, completely curing ringworm also depends on maintaining good personal hygiene, avoiding reinfection, and completing the full course of treatment - even if symptoms start to fade.

 To truly eliminate ringworm and prevent it from coming back, consistent treatment and proper skin care are key.